Geeveston - Dover

 Geeveston - Dover has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Key projects are Huon Link Road, Huonville ReImagined: Crafting a Future Huonville, Tasmanian Irrigation Schemes: Tranche 3, and Cethana Pumped Hydro Energy Storage Project.
-The following details those most relevant.
+AreaSearch has identified two projects that could impact the area.
+Key projects are Huon Link Road, Huonville ReImagined: Crafting a Future Huonville, Greater Hobart Urban Growth Boundary Extension, and Tasmanian Irrigation Schemes: Tranche 3.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.